phdata/edge2ai-workshop/README.md

 ![](./images/cdsw_login.png)

-## Lab 1 - CDSW: Train the model
+## Lab 2 - CDSW: Train the model

-In this and the following lab, you will wear the hat of a Data Scientist.
+In this and the following labs, you will wear the hat of a Data Scientist.
 You will develop the code to build the model, train it several times, and finally deploy the model to Production.
 All within 60 minutes!

-**STEP 0** : Configure CDSW
+**STEP 1** : Configure CDSW

 Navigate to the CDSW **Admin** page to fine tune the environment:
 - in the **Engines** tab, add in _Engines Profiles_ a new engine (docker image) with 2 vCPUs and 4 GB RAM, while deleting the default engine.